Setting up AMP

 Chap theme AMP support

-Chap WordPress theme comes with AMP templates built-in.
-The templates will draw from the existing theme options to create the color scheme that has been chosen for the main site, making them look and feel similar without any manual configuration.
+In summary, Chap WordPress theme comes with AMP templates built-in.
+The templates will draw from the existing theme options to create the color scheme that has been chosen for the main site, making them look and feel similar.
 The templates also provide a sidebar menu, with the website’s brand, title and tagline, the primary navigation and a search box.
 The templates have been tested to not produce invalid AMP HTML and are therefore accepted by Google.View this post as AMP